Sales Best Practices

 - We require our data processors to not further process personal information except as required to fulfill the processing activities

-- We will respond to data access or deletion requests well before the 90 day period allowed in the law is up
+- We will respond to data access or deletion requests within a 30-day period

 - We have a “cookie banner” on our site as a notice before or at the point of collection of data